regina-normal/regina/packaging/readmes/README-ubuntu-maverick.txt

 If you use Maverick Meerkat (the Ubuntu 10.10 release), you can obtain packages from the official Regina repository on people.debian.org.

+This means that Ubuntu will automatically fetch dependencies for you, and your package manager will know when new versions of Regina are released.

 1. Add Regina's location to your list of repositories.

    This only needs to be done once (the first time you install Regina).